X

 Verdict:

-Cantillo has a few things going for him, namely strong secondary stuff.
-His changeup is putting up dominant strikeout numbers and Cantillo could be an above average strikeout pitcher as a result.
+Cantillo has a few things going for him, namely, strong secondary stuff.
+His changeup is putting up dominant strikeout numbers, and Cantillo could be an above-average strikeout pitcher as a result.
 His curveball is also stifling hitters and has been excellent at inducing groundballs, giving him two strong weapons on the mound.
 Unfortunately, Cantillo has some flaws that may prove fatal.
-His fastball is bad.
-Like slow and doesn’t spin or move bad.
+His fastball is terrible, like slow and doesn’t spin or move levels of terrible.
 It’s going to get hit hard as a result, and Cantillo will have a difficult time overcoming this pitch.

 Jack Perkins, Athletics – 7% Rostered